Phуsiсs

 Study at a renowned university

-Technical University of Darmstadt is one of the leading universities in Germany.
-Among others, it is a member of the TU9 alliance, and like other universities of the alliance, TU Darmstadt is an elite member in industry and technology with strong government and industry partnerships within Germany and around the globe.
+TU Darmstadt is a leading German university and a member of the prestigious TU9 alliance, with strong government and industry partnerships across Germany and around the globe.

 Part-time option